averi-foo/averi-foo/INSTALLATION.md

 ## Help!
 Something didn't work!!!1!!1

-If you are sure you did everything correctly and you still can't get it working, you can ask for help in the IRC (linked in [README](README.md)).
+If you are sure you did everything correctly and you still can't get it working, you can ask me for help in /q/.

-Be polite, be patient, ask [smart questions](http://www.catb.org/~esr/faqs/smart-questions.html), and keep in mind nobody is obliged to help you.

-Paid support is available at a rate of $50USD/hr, payable in cryptocurrency (BTC/XMR) only.
-Email the address on my [Gitgud profile](https://gitgud.io/fatchan) to inquire.

 ## Advanced